Applied-Scientific-Research/onbody/README.md

 less than about 1e-4, while a moderate theta (0.9, `-t=1.1111`) can be used for 1e-4 to 1e-5.
 The error asymptotes at 6e-6 because all storage and accumulations are done using 32-bit `float` numbers.
+Note here that if 1e-3 error is acceptable, this setup can perform the treecode summation for 1 million particles in about 1 second using just the CPU.

 ![Performance vs. theta, 1M charges in a cube](doc/res1Mqd_trad.png)